Note: This page refers to a past version of the course. You can also consult the current course web page.

 Informatics 1: Data & Analysis is part of the first-year programme for all undergraduate degrees in the School of Informatics.
 During Semester 2, students should also be taking Informatics 1: Object Oriented Programming.
 Please see the following link for more information.

-Videos: Recordings of lectures will also be available online.
+Videos: Recordings of lectures are available online.

 Reading: There is no required course textbook, although some material is handed out in lectures.
 The following are useful references for the three components of the course.